British Aircraft Corporation (BAC)

-One of the first contracts to be awarded was for the TSR-2, a supersonic all-weather strike reconnaissance aircraft to replace the English Electric Canberra.
-Vickers-Armstrongs were selected as prime contractor with English Electric Aviation as sub-contractor.
-An initial amalgamation was agreed and soon after Bristol Aircraft Limited and Hunting Aircraft Limited subsequently joined the group.
+One of the first contracts to be awarded to the new entity was for the TSR-2, a supersonic all-weather Tactical Strike Reconnaissance aircraft to replace the English Electric Canberra.

-In 1963, BAC acquired the guided weapons interests of both Bristol and English Electric and in addition created companies to serve the newly-emerging space and electronics industries.
+In 1963, BAC acquired the guided weapons interests of both Bristol and English Electric and created companies to serve the newly-emerging space and electronics industries.

-BAC reached agreement with Bregeut in 1966 to build the SEPECAT Jaguar Attack Aircraft and the first of eight prototypes flew in September 1968.
+In 1966, BAC reached an agreement with Bregeut in to build the SEPECAT Jaguar Attack Aircraft and the first of eight prototypes flew in September 1968.
 Soon after, MBB, Fiat and Fokker joined forces with BAC (in March 1969) and formally created Panavia Aircraft GmbH to produce the Panavia Tornado, of which 992 were produced worldwide.

-However, it wasn’t until 29th April 1977 that British Aircraft Corporation, Hawker Siddely Aviation (and independant Scottish Aviation) were all finally nationalised and a new company emerged, British Aerospace Plc.
+However, it was not until 29th April 1977 that British Aircraft Corporation, Hawker Siddeley Aviation (and independent Scottish Aviation